akridge/model-card-template/README.md

 # model-card-template
-model-card-template using quarto
+model-card-template

-## Quarto Model Card Template

-This repository provides a simple, one-page Quarto template for creating model cards for AI models.
+This repository provides a simple, one-page template for creating model cards for AI models.

 ### How to Use